SabinaGw/SQL-Queries-Collection/README.md

 ## Hello and thanks for stopping by!

-Welcome to my collection of SQL queries!
+Welcome to my collection of SQL queries.
 These are examples of questions I've had the opportunity to create both in my work and while developing projects for my portfolio.
-I'm excited to share them and hope they'll be useful or inspiring for others!
+I'm happy to share them with you!

 ## Table of Contents